Selenite-Player/Selenite-2.0/README.md

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
 2. Click on "_Create an App_" and enter a name and description of your choice.
 3. You also need to provide a _redirect URI_.
 Per default, Selenite is set to use port 8888, so the URI will be ```http://localhost:8888/callback```.
-If you want to run the app on a different port, you can change the port in Selenite's settings and adjust the callback URI accordingly.
 4. Once you save and the app is registered, you will be redirected to the app overview page.
 Here you will find your ```Client ID```.
 You will need it later to authenticate your Spotify account.

 ### Usage